Treatments · OCD therapy

 Is online therapy effective for OCD?

-Research from organizations such as the Centre for Addiction and Mental Health supports psychotherapy for OCD, and ERP can be delivered effectively over secure video for many adults.
-Online work also lets us practise exposures in the real environments where OCD shows up, such as your own kitchen, bathroom, or front door.
+Research from organizations such as the Centre for Addiction and Mental Health supports psychotherapy for OCD, and it can be delivered effectively over secure video for many adults.
+Online work also lets us focus on the real environments where OCD shows up, such as your own kitchen, bathroom, or front door, while we use ACT and CBT to work with the anxiety and rumination that surround it.

-Will ERP make me face my worst fears all at once?
+Does therapy at Anchor & Bloom force me to face my worst fears all at once?

 How much do sessions cost and is OCD therapy covered by insurance?